hrefjeff/sfv_old/index.md

 ### 3. Find a favorite to learn from

 This is so helpful it's not even funny!!
-There is always someone better than you and outworking you.
+Until we are winning premiere and major tournmanets There is always someone better than you and outworking you.
 Learn a lesson from them.
 I, myself, subscribe to a bunch of people and join their twitch streams/discord chats all the time.
 It's good to get out of your little bubble and get an outside perspective.
 This gets into the social aspect of the game where I describe later.

 ### 4. Muscle memory drills